johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.3 Power-On Stalls and Spin Awareness.md

 	6. Spinning an airplane not approved for spins, or out of utility limits.
 This could be fatal!

 ### Completion Standards
-Client must be able to demonstrate power-on stalls, to ACS standards.
+Learner must be able to demonstrate power-on stalls, to ACS standards.
 Recovery no lower than 1500' AGL, maintain heading ±10 degrees before stall, or specified bank angle ±10 degrees, recognize stall and recover promptly with proper procedure.

 The client must have the ability to assess and avoid situations where intentional spins may occur, and must be able to explain (and optionally demonstrate) procedures to recover from unintentionally spins.